alexinfopruna/canborrell_wp/wp-content/plugins/envira-gallery-lite/readme.txt

 Also, I'm an <a href="https://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">expert WordPress developer</a> and I write a lot about WordPress in general.
 You can check out my blog at the link above.

 == Changelog ==

+= 1.5.4 =
+* Fix: Error with lightbox script causing it not to load in some instances.

 = 1.5.3 =
 * Updated: Revising Fancybox JS.